-By end of March 2018, the responsAbility Micro and SME Finance Fund, which reported more than 1 billion USD in assets under management, had provided loans to over 705,000 microentrepreneurs in 84 countries through more than 290 microfinance institutions (MFI).
+Demand for microfinance investments is rising steadily as they yield both financial and social returns.
+By end of March 2020, the responsAbility Global Micro and SME Finance Fund, which reported more than 750 million USD in assets under management, had provided loans to hundreds of thousands of microentrepreneurs in 61 countries through more than 170 MFIs.

 Credit Suisse has also collaborated to meet the industry’s larger capital needs by providing a variety of advisory services through its investment bank, including the landmark IPO for Banco Compartamos in April 2007 and the Indian microfinance institution SKS in July 2010.
-Credit Suisse sponsored various international and regional conferences and symposia in the area of financial inclusion, microfinance and impact investing.
+Credit Suisse regularly sponsors various international and regional conferences and symposia in the area of financial inclusion, microfinance and impact investing.